-While Sonic’s ascent into pop-culture certainly helped Sega, it was not the reason why Sonic 2sday is so important.
-To understand that, we have to go back to the early ’90s, and look at what was going on in the industry at that time.
+While Sonic’s ascent into pop culture certainly helped Sega, it was not the reason why Sonic 2sday is so important.
+To understand that, we have to go back to the early 90s and look at what was going on in the industry at that time.

 A Blur From the Past

-After the Great Video Game Crash of 1984, Nintendo effectively had resuscitated the industry in the US, and made gaming a big business with the Nintendo Entertainment System (NES).
+After the Great Video Game Crash of 1984, Nintendo effectively resuscitated the industry in the US and made gaming a big business with the Nintendo Entertainment System (NES).
 Other companies did try to compete during that era, including Sega (with the Master System), but nothing could compare to the NES.
 Nintendo effectively had a monopoly during the 8-bit Generation in the US.
 Any company that wanted to fight Nintendo in the late ’80s and early ’90s faced an uphill battle.
 In order to dethrone Mario, competitors would have to be bold, daring, and aggressive.

 And so, in the early ’90s, that’s exactly what Sega did.
 With the Master System not selling well in the United States, Sega hurried the development of their 16-bit system, the Sega Genesis (Mega Drive outside of us), in order to beat Nintendo to the punch.
 The company purposely designed a cool and hip mascot to appeal directly to Americans.
 And they proceeded to unleash an advertising campaign that directly put them head to head with Nintendo.